Soldier, soldier won't you marry me: In popular culture

-Natalie Merchant recorded it on the album "The House Carpenter's Daughter" in 2003.
+In the season 2 episode of Lost in Space titled "The Dream Monster", Angela Cartwright's character Penny Robinson sings this song while watering plants.

 In the 1990 film Dances with Wolves, Kevin Costner's character sings this song as he swims in a creek near Fort Sedgwick.

 In the 1982 VHS Golden Nursery Rhymes, a version of this nursery rhyme is sung, with two puppets reenacting the story.